-4.4 Load Rotation (LR)
+7.4 Load Rotation (LR) NEW

-The LR command sets the aperture rotation.
+The LR command sets the current rotation graphics state parameter.
 This command can be used multiple times in a file.
-The aperture mirroring applies to all subsequent apertures used until changed by another LR command.
+The current mirroring applies to all subsequent apertures used until changed by another LR command.